Puggle vs Puli: Complete Comparison (2026)

 Health and Lifespan Comparison

 Puggle has a typical lifespan of 10-15 years, while Puli lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
 Puggle is predisposed to Respiratory Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Puli faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Puli faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health